Vladimir-csp/uwsm/README.md

 - Try best to shutdown session cleanly via a net of dependencies between units
 - Provide helpers for various operations:
   - finalizing service startup (WM service unit uses `Type=notify`) and exporting variables set by WM
-  - launching applications in proper slices
+  - launching applications as scopes or services in proper slices
-  - checking conditions for launch at login
+  - checking conditions for launch at login (for integration into login shell profile)

 ## Installation